9-Month Sleep Regression: Signs and Tips - Baby Chick

 Tip #1: Start a Relaxing Bedtime Routine

 If you haven’t already, start a relaxing bedtime routine for your little one.
 Bedtime routines improve sleep habits, foster the emotional bond between parents and children, and enhance overall well-being.1 A familiar bedtime routine cues your little one to relax and fall asleep every night.
-This is especially helpful during sleep regressions when our little ones are more restless and wired.
+This is especially helpful during sleep regressions, when babies often feel more restless and have a harder time settling.

 Tip #2: Give Your Baby a Consistent Daily Schedule